-Scientific evidence indicates the climate is changing and significant economic, social, and environmental impacts are expected as a result.
-Climate change is an increasingly significant factor in assessing and managing risks and vulnerabilities to extreme events.
-Over the past 50 years, much of the U.S. experienced increases in prolonged periods of excessively high temperatures, heavy precipitation, and, in some regions, severe floods and droughts.
+Scientific evidence indicates the climate is changing and significant economic, social, environmental, and national security impacts are expected as a result.
+As stated in the 2015 National Security Strategy, climate change is an urgent and growing threat to our national security, contributing to increased natural disasters, refugee flows, and conflicts over basic resources like food and water.
+Relimate change is an increasingly significant factor in assessing and managing risks and vulnerabilities to extreme events.
+Over the past 50 years, much of the United States experienced increases in prolonged periods of excessively high temperatures, heavy precipitation, and, in some regions, severe floods and droughts.
 The best available scientific data indicates these trends will continue and will likely have further cascading effects on human health, infrastructure, and the economy.